npm-simplified/simplified/docs/content-type.md

 -- (array) `status__in`

 Optional.
-An array of content type statuses to base the return results from.
+An array of content type status where the return content types status must be within the list.

 -- (array) `status__not_in`

 Optional.
-An array of content type statuses where the return results is neither have the list of statuses.
+An array of content status where the return content types status must NOT be in the list.

 #### @returns
-Returns an array of content type object.
+Returns an array of content type object on success or empty array on failure.